photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] HTTP security headers prevent the app from loading in a frame (override them or wait for additional config options)
 - [ ] JavaScript is disabled in your browser settings (enable it)
 - [ ] JavaScript was disabled by a browser plugin (disable it or add an exception)
-- [ ] An ad blocker blocks requests (disable it or add an exception)
+- [ ] An ad blocker or other plugins block requests (disable them or add an exception)
 - [ ] You are using an [incompatible browser](browsers.md) (try another browser)
 - [ ] There is a problem with your network connection (test if other sites work)